georgeOsdDev/react-fileupload-progress/README.md

   When third parameter is called, current `xhr` will be aborted.
   `React.PropTypes.func(progress, hasError, cancelHandler)`

-* `formCustomeizer`: Called before `xhr` send.
+* `formCustomizer`: Called before `xhr` send.
 You can add any custom form parameter(e.g: id, name, etc) with this method.
 Must return `form` given as argument.
   `React.PropTypes.func(form) => {return form}`

 * `beforeSend`: Called before `xhr` send.
 You can customize `xhr`(e.g: HTTPHeader, etc) with this method.
 Must return `request` given as argument.